 Please be aware that you and your party will need to hike on soft sand 1 to 3 miles from Watch Hill to reach the western camping zone, and 4 to 5 miles from Watch Hill to reach the eastern camping zone.
-There is no foot access from the Wilderness Visitor Center (Smith Point) due to the Old Inlet breach.
+From the Wilderness Visitor Center, parties will need to hike approximately 2.25 miles to reach the eastern zone and 3.5 or more miles to reach the western zone.
 This is a carry-in, carry-out area.
 Be prepared for ticks and mosquitoes when the weather is warm!

 Bring drinking water and all necessary supplies, and carry out all garbage.